5 Keys to Getting the Most Financial Aid

 1. Understand what prior-prior year (PPY) means.

-The student and family want to have the lowest income numbers during the tax year that is the student’s spring of the sophomore year in high school and the fall of the students junior year in high school.
-This is what is called the “base year” and provides the basis for the financial aid package for all four years.
 Parents might request that a December bonus be postponed until January.
-If you are small business owner consider accelerating expenses into the base year.
-Try not to sell off investments and be subject to capital gains during this year.
-Better to do that the year before (spring of freshman year/fall of sophomore year).
+If you are a small business owner, consider accelerating expenses into the base year.
+Try not to sell off investments and be subject to capital gains during this timeframe.
+It may be better to do that the year before (spring of freshman year/fall of sophomore year).

 2. Consider repositioning student’s assets.

 The value of the assets will be reported as of the date the FAFSA is completed.
-(Not a worry for sophomore or junior year!)
+(Not a worry for sophomore or junior year!).
 A minor cannot simply gift the money to their parents.
-However, they can spend it on their needs–perhaps on things needed for college or ACT/SAT test tutors or a car.
+However, they can spend it on their needs–perhaps on things needed for college or ACT/SAT test tutors, or a car.

-If the student is saving money for college, tap into it at the beginning of their college years and use it up first.
+If the student is saving money for college, tap into it at the beginning of their college years and use it first.
 Save parental money until the later years.
 The FAFSA is completed every year.
-Using up those student assets first will remove that 20% hit from your calculation.
+Using those student assets first will remove that 20% hit from your calculation.

-3. Use parental savings to pay off high interest debt.
+3. Use parental savings to pay off high-interest debt.

 4. Be exact in your reporting.